dsebastien/asciidoctor-packt/README.md

   * added logic to automatically set the image width and height based on the image dimensions (i.e., avoid grunt work)
   * added an attribute for scaling.
 Con: only works for fodt.
 Pro: easy and straightforward
 * added inline footnotes support based on https://github.com/kubamarchwicki/asciidoctor-fodt
+* added handling of multiple draft versions per individual chapter (e.g., round 2 for chapter 1, but still round 1 for chapter 2, ...)

 As with the original repositories:
 * there are no guarantees provided.
 If you take this on you assume ALL risk.
 You have been warned.